 The district now has fewer staff and resources, our construction contractors were extremely limited for a time in their construction activities, and other jurisdictions who we are required to work with are also experiencing delays.
-Some projects and efforts may be moving slightly slower than they would normally.
+As a result of these and with additional labor shortages, some projects and efforts may be moving slightly slower than they would normally.

 Certain construction materials were not continually produced throughout the pandemic and summer fires, which temporarily congested some supply chains.
-Certain construction materials needed, such as lumber and asphalt, were more limited than usual this season.
+Certain construction materials needed, such as lumber and asphalt, have been more limited than usual.

-We have shifted nearly all the ways we engage communities in the design process to virtual platforms, which has taken time to plan and adjust.
+We have shifted many ways we engage communities in the design process to virtual platforms, which has taken time to plan and adjust.